Josh Bell Player Props: Guardians vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.92 team ERA ranks 10th across all league pitching staffs.
+- The Cubs have the ninth-ranked team ERA across all league pitching staffs (3.94).

-- Cubs pitchers combine to surrender the second-fewest home runs in baseball (79 total, one per game).
+- The Cubs give up the fewest home runs in baseball (79 total, one per game).

-- Stroman (9-5 with a 2.47 ERA and 85 strikeouts in 102 2/3 innings pitched) aims for his 10th victory when he gets the start for the Cubs, his 18th of the season.
+- Taillon gets the start for the Cubs, his 14th of the season.
+He is 2-6 with a 6.75 ERA and 53 strikeouts through 58 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the St. Louis Cardinals, when he tossed 3 1/3 innings, allowing three earned runs while giving up eight hits.
+- In his last appearance on Wednesday, the righty went five innings against the Philadelphia Phillies, allowing five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.